-Chippewa Valley Free Clinic finds new home
+Chippewa Valley Free Clinic Finds New Home

 The Chippewa Valley Free Clinic (CVFC) is announcing its purchase of a new facility to become its permanent medical home!
-The Clinic is currently making plans to move from its current downtown location at the Syverson Lutheran Home, 816 Porter Avenue, to a new location at 1030 Oak Ridge Dr., located in the professional medical area off Clairemont Avenue in Eau Claire.
+The Clinic is currently making plans to move from its current downtown location at the Syverson Lutheran Home, 816 Porter Avenue, to a new location at 1030 Oak Ridge Drive, located in the professional medical area off Clairemont Avenue in Eau Claire.

 The building was constructed in 1972 for Drs.
 Kristo and Nyberg.
 The clinic will be making light renovations before moving into the vacant 5,500sq ft on the top floor of the building.
 The tenants in the building’s ground level will not be displaced.
 In its new home, the clinic will grow from 5 exam rooms to 6 exam rooms, from 2 dental chairs to 3 dental chairs, improve the workflow for the Clinic’s staff and volunteers and offer the patients a more traditional clinic experience.